Overview of Islamic Culture & Muslim Traditions Lesson Plan

 • Explore the Religion Section of the AFS Egypt Handbook, AFS Ghana Handbook, AFS Indonesia Handbook, AFS Turkey Handbook

-• Discuss the similarities of how these countries participate in Ramadan traditions and Eid-al-Fitr
+• Discuss the similarities of how Muslims in these countries participate in Ramadan traditions and Eid-al-Fitr

-• Assign students a country with a high Muslim population and challenge them to create a handbook on how that country participates in Ramadan and Eid al-Fitr and the Muslim Culture (Countries may include, Sudan, India, Pakistan, Yemen, Kuwait, Somalia, Libya, Iraq, Afghanistan etc—encourage students to use The World Fact Book and UN data)
+• Assign students a country with a high Muslim population and challenge them to create an online guide (in Flipgrid, Padlet, or even Prezi) on how that country participates in Ramadan, Eid al-Fitr, and other Muslim traditions (Countries may include, Sudan, India, Pakistan, Yemen, Kuwait, Somalia, Libya, Iraq, Afghanistan etc—encourage students to use The World Fact Book and UN data)

 • Allow students to present on their finding